Olaoluwakiitan-Olabiyi/Fashion-Data-Analytics-Market-Segmentation-with-KMeans-Clustering/README.md

  Model Evaluation:
 Sillouette score evaluate the clustering.

-<strong>Clustering Insights:</strong>
+Clustering Insights

 In both gender categories, there is a segment that are at the very bottom <strong>(cluster 1)</strong>.
 That is, they often purchase products with lower net sales.
-- Next, <strong>cluster 2</strong>, with a net sale between £1000- £2500.
+- Next, cluster 2, with a net sale between £1000- £2500.
-- The third segment, <strong>cluster 3</strong>,in the female categories often purchase products with net sales from about £3500 to above £7000.
+- The third segment,cluster 3,in the female categories often purchase products with net sales from about £3500 to above £7000.
 Interestingly,this segment is not present in the male category.
-- Lastly, the <strong>cluster 2</strong> have a bit of spread.
+- Lastly, the cluster 2</ have a bit of spread.
 They intersect with some members of cluster 2.
 However, they range from net sales £1500 to nearly £3200 in the female gender.
 Within the male category, the net sale sis around £2000.

-<strong>Further Work:</strong>
+Further Work:

 The next phase of the project will be to do another exploratory data analysis using the clusters/segments and creating a #tableau #dashboard.